-Technology moves at such a swift pace that, at times, it seems impossible for loyalty marketers to keep up with and leverage effectively to create brand loyalty.
+Technology moves at such a swift pace that, at times, it seems impossible for loyalty marketers to keep up with and leverage it effectively to create brand loyalty.

 Loyalty 360 caught up with Christian Hausammann, VP Loyalty, Snipp, for his thoughts on this crucial topic.

-Hausammann: There are definitely more than a few aspects to be taken into account when it comes to choosing the right technology provider.
+A. Hausammann: There are definitely more than a few aspects to be taken into account when it comes to choosing the right technology provider.

-Technical capabilities: In the loyalty sphere right now, there is ample opportunity to get “creative” with API integrations, and how to validate purchase to eliminate need for retail POS integration(s).
+Technical capabilities: In the loyalty sphere right now, there is ample opportunity to get “creative” with API integrations, and how to validate purchases to eliminate the need for retail POS integrations.
 So the integration capabilities of a provider are key.
 Having features like integration with CRM platforms, wearable tech integrations, and social media Integrations are also hot topics.
-Most importantly, the provider should keep the UX top of mind, so from the consumer’s perspective, these technical components stay in the background, and the front end is all about engagement and ease-of-use.
+Most importantly, the provider should keep the UX top of mind, so from the consumer’s perspective, these technical components stay in the background, and the front end is all about engagement and ease of use.

-How is technology best being used now to enhance brand loyalty and can you offer an example or two?
+Q. How is technology best being used now to enhance brand loyalty and can you offer an example or two?

-Hausammann: The exact structure would depend on each brand individually, as every corporate team has different modes of operating.
+A. Hausammann: The exact structure would depend on each brand individually, as every corporate team has different modes of operating.
 But in general, a holistic approach to loyalty from insights, to creative, to eventual ROI measurement is necessary to ensure the technology component is right on track.
 For example, our program with Heineken, the Heineken Holiday Gift xChange, was led from initial work with Heineken and its insights team, diving into research to narrow down on the perfect execution and identifying the key demographics, through to its agencies that developed the creative component and look and feel for the program branding.
 Heineken and key stakeholders used the insights and data to inform future programs.
-The technology was the backbone that held everything together.
+Technology was the backbone that held everything together.

-How important is listening to customers for brands that are trying to enhance their customer loyalty?
+Q. How important is listening to customers for brands that are trying to enhance their customer loyalty?

-Hausammann: It’s all about understanding current customer trends and being able to respond to them as quickly as possible.
-Brands like Kodak and BlackBerry, once dubbed to be innovators and trendsetters of their times, today are struggling to even survive in the cutthroat and competitive markets.
+A. Hausammann: It’s all about understanding current customer trends and being able to respond to them as quickly as possible.
+Brands like Kodak and BlackBerry, once dubbed to be innovators and trendsetters of their times, today are struggling to even survive in cutthroat and competitive markets.

 *This article first appeared in Loyalty360.
 August 29, 2016.